Dispose of Ammunition and Gunpowder

 - Place the plastic bag into a trash can (ideally, a metal container).

-- Make sure to sweep up any remaining fireworks dust and small debris.
+- Sweep up all remaining fireworks dust and small debris.

-- Place the material into a plastic bag and discard the bag into a trash can.
+- Place this dry material into a plastic bag and discard the bag into a trash can.